Beyond Shannon Limits: Quantum Communications through Quantum Paths: Preliminaries

 \begin{defin}[Quantum Channel Capacity] The quantum channel capacity is given by:

 where $I_c(\mathcal{N})$ is defined in \eqref{eq:7} and $\mathcal{N}^{\otimes n}$ denotes $n$ uses of channel $\mathcal{N}$. \end{defin}

 From Definition~\ref{def:6}, it is evident that the evaluation of the quantum capacity is not a trivial task.
 In fact, the expression \eqref{eq:8} requires to maximize the coherent information over an unbounded number of channel uses.
-Nevertheless, in general, $I_c(\mathcal{N})$ constitutes a lower-bound for the quantum capacity, and we will exploit this property in Sec.~\ref{sec:3} to derive the capacity region of a quantum trajectory implemented via the quantum switch.
+Nevertheless, in general, $I_c(\mathcal{N})$ constitutes a lower bound for the quantum capacity, and we will exploit this property in Sec.~\ref{sec:3} to derive the capacity region of a quantum path implemented via the quantum SWITCH.

+Before to proceed further, we provide two more definitions that we will use to estimate the quantum capacity of a communication channel. \begin{defin}[Quantum Relative Entropy] Quantum relative entropy of a state $\rho$ with respect to the state $\sigma$ is defined as \cite{Wil-13}: